dboca/devinstall/README.md

     $ pkg-tool upload devinstall --config ./config.yml --env dev-rh

 This will build and upload package "devinstall" to repository for dev-rh environment as defined in config.yml

-The command line parameters are:

-	--config: the config file (defaults to ./devinstall.yml)

-	--env: the environment for the install or upload action

-	--type: only for –action build and specifies the package type (deb, rpm, tar.gz, arc....)

 ## Contributing